oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 hierarchy with each having selectively disclosable elements.
 Digests of selectively disclosable claims MAY even appear within other Disclosures.

 The following examples illustrate some of the options an Issuer has.
-It is up to the Issuer to decide which option to use, depending on, for example, the expected use cases for the SD-JWT, requirements for privacy, size considerations, or ecosystem requirements.
+It is up to the Issuer to decide which structure to use, depending on, for example, the expected use cases for the SD-JWT, requirements for privacy, size considerations, or ecosystem requirements.
 For more examples with nested structures, see (#example-simple_structured) and (#example-complex-structured-sd-jwt).

 The following input claim set is used as an example throughout this section:

 <{{examples/address_only_flat/user_claims.json}}

+Important: The following examples of the structures are non-normative and are not intended to represent all possible options.
+They are also not meant to define or restrict how `address` can be represented in an SD-JWT.

-Important: Throughout the examples in this document, line breaks had to be added to JSON strings and base64-encoded strings (as shown in the next example) to adhere to the 72 character limit for lines in RFCs and for readability.
+Note: Throughout the examples in this document, line breaks had to be added to JSON strings and base64-encoded strings (as shown in the next example) to adhere to the 72 character limit for lines in RFCs and for readability.
 JSON does not allow line breaks in strings.

-### Option 1: Flat SD-JWT
+### Example: Flat SD-JWT

 The Issuer can decide to treat the `address` claim as a block that can either be disclosed completely or not at all.
 The following example shows that in this case, the entire `address` claim is treated as an object in the Disclosure.